ZNES-datapackages/Status-quo-2015/README.md

 ### Requirements

-To run the script, make sure the requirements e.g. via pip.
+To run the script, make sure the requirements are met e.g. via pip installation.
 Package six has to be installed beforehand.

     pip install six